ansible/ansible-documentation/docs/docsite/rst/community/steering/steering_committee_membership.rst

 #.
 Another Committee member (hereinafter the initiator) contacts the person by email asking if they are still interested in fulfilling their Committee member's duties.
 #.
 If they respond that they are not interested, the initiator asks the person to step down on their own following the :ref:`Voluntarily leaving process<Voluntarily leaving process>`.
 #.
 If there has been no response or stepping down issue created by the person within a reasonable time, the initiator notifies other Committee members about the situation.
 #.
-In case of agreement among the Committee about the need for removal, the initiator provides a draft of a corresponding topic's description to the Committee via email for discussion and approval.
+In case of agreement among the Committee about the need for removal, the initiator provides a draft of a corresponding topic's description to the Committee with email for discussion and approval.

   * The topic's title is ``Steering Committee member audit.``.
 It must not contain the person's name or other identifying information.